TmsRC/2021_PINNs-workflow-project/README.md

+# Workflow scheme for the usage of PINNs for fluid simulations

+This repository exemplifies the calculations performed for the dissertation project

+Rubio, T. (2022). *Execution of an ab-initio workflow for the development of PINN neural networks oriented to solving 2D stationary Navier-Stokes problems*.
+Bachelor’s thesis, Universidad de los Andes.
+Available: [https://repositorio.uniandes.edu.co]{https://repositorio.uniandes.edu.co/handle/1992/55717}.

+**This repository is flagged for a deep revamp.
+It will receive some updates as well as old files which were omitted from upload originally**

+# Spanish

-# Esquema de trabajo para utilización de PINNs orientado a la solución del lid-driven cavity flow
+## Esquema de trabajo para utilización de PINNs orientado a la solución del lid-driven cavity flow

 Los archivos aquí contenidos corresponden a los cálculos realizados para el proyecto de monografía: